 Abstract

 This study examines the various sexist practices on the Internet called cyber sexism.
 The Internet seems to become a new world for patriarchal domination.
 The amount of content, comments, and memes circulating on the Internet and social media, such as Instagram, Facebook, Twitter, and WhatsApp harassing women, is proof of the patriarchal power on the Internet.
-This study used a qualitative method with a feminist perspective, which collects data in the form of memes on the Internet through Instagram, Facebook, Twitter, and WhatsApp.
-The memes are then reviewed and interpreted to find the meaning of the memes.
-Using Pierre Bourdieu's habitus theory and symbolic violence, memes are analyzed to find the factors that cause the appearance of sexism against women and the logical link between sexist practices in the real world and cyber sexism on the Internet.
-This study indicates that people's habitus about patriarchy has become a mental structure of society that influences stereotyped behavior, gender bias, and plays an important role in the cyber sexism behaviors on the Internet.
+This study used a qualitative method with a feminist perspective, collecting memes through Instagram, Facebook, Twitter, and WhatsApp.
+The memes were then reviewed and interpreted to find their meaning.
+Using Pierre Bourdieu's habitus theory and symbolic violence, memes were analysed to find the factors that cause sexism against women and the logical link between sexist practices in the real world and cyber sexism on the Internet.
+Results indicate that people's Habitus about patriarchy has become a mental structure of society that influences stereotyped behaviour and gender bias and plays an important role in sexism on the Internet.
 The Internet, as an arena, has become the initial capital for men to dominate.
-Naming and mentioning women in the memes are the forms of symbolic violence against them that forming new sexist habitus on the Internet.
+Naming and mentioning women in various memes are the forms of symbolic violence against them that form new sexist Habitus on the Internet.

-Keywords: cyber sexism; domination; patriarchy; Internet; habitus
+Keywords: cyber sexism; domination; patriarchy; Internet; Habitus

 Introduction

-The world of the Internet knows no boundaries of space and time.
+The Internet knows no boundaries of space and time.
 This sentence first emerged from Tim Berners-Lee, an inventor of the World Wide Web.
-Laurie Penny (2013) explained the Internet must be a neutral place that is not insulated by social, cultural, gender, economic and political structures.
+Laurie Penny (2013) explained that the Internet must be a neutral place not insulated by social, cultural, gender, economic, and political structures.
 Anyone and anywhere has the right to use it to build new interactions or expand knowledge.

-Although the Internet knows no boundaries of space and time, in fact, the Internet still provides "boundaries" to its users.
-On social media such as Facebook, Twitter, or Instagram, for example, anyone who wants to join and connect with them must register themselves by including several identities, including the issue of gender identity (Tiidenberg & van der Nagel, 2020, p.
-114).
+Although the Internet knows no boundaries of space and time, it still provides 'boundaries' to its users.
+For example, anyone who wants to join social media such as Facebook, Twitter, or Instagram must register themselves by submitting several identities, including their gender identity (Tiidenberg & van der Nagel, 2020.

-The world of the Internet is basically also an arena for class interaction that dominates and is dominated.
-Bimber (2000) explained the gap between men and women also occurs in the Internet due to socio-economic and gender backgrounds.
+The world of the Internet is also an arena for class interaction that dominates and is dominated.
+Bimber (2000) explained that the gap between men and women also occurs on the Internet due to socio-economic and gender backgrounds.
 Economic stability, skills, and expertise in using computers and gadgets are the capital for men to carry out their legitimacy efforts.
-Knowledge and mastery of text and image processing applications are more friendly to men because creators are still dominated by men (Bimber, 2000).
-Park (2020) in their study, also revealed that the massive language of violence against women on the Twitter application was also caused by male domination of technological knowledge.
+Knowledge and mastery of text and image processing applications are more friendly to men because their creators are still being dominated by men (Bimber, 2000).
+Park (2020), in their study, also revealed that the massive language of violence against women on the Twitter application was also caused by male domination of technological knowledge.